undergroundairlines/Njord-SAA/README.md

 # PCB
 This is the PCB for the Njord SAA!
 It is a standard 4 layer PCB featuring all elements needed for a flight computer like an IMU, barometer, an ESP32, and many pin headers for devices like servos, motors, and other sensors.
+It was designed originally in Eagle, but I switched to KiCad bacause there were a lot more sources for help, and it both looks and feels more modern.
 <img width="764" height="401" alt="image" src="https://github.com/user-attachments/assets/1659bfdc-2be8-4c00-a9df-e41c0a68c44d" />

 <img width="539" height="370" alt="image" src="https://github.com/user-attachments/assets/3d2155a4-cf04-47e4-a57e-7437f651e072" />